wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/15-Publishing-Plugins/01-The-WordPress.org-plugin-directory.md

 **Plugin preview**:

-The plugin directory supports a live preview of your plugin, so users can see what it looks like before installing it.
+The plugin directory supports a live preview of your plugin's functionality, so users can see what how it works on a WordPress site before installing it.

 **Plugin statistics**: